 You may be heartened to learn that the electrical wiring part of this project is simple.
 The hardest part is something that is only partially "electrical": re-attaching the restraint collar to the dryer.

-2. Being Safe About Circuit Breakers and Electricity
+2. Be Safe About Circuit Breakers and Electricity

 Locate your home's service panel and shut off the circuit breaker controlling the dryer outlet.
 Note that dryer outlets run from a double-wide circuit breaker, not single.
 Ensure that power is off with a voltage tester.